All businesses should complete a Washington DC business name search before forming a Washington D.C. LLC.

 4. Reserve Your Washington D.C.
 Business Entity Name

-D.C.’s Department of Consumer and Regulatory Affairs Corporation Division handles all LLC naming questions and requests.
+D.C.’s Department of Licensing and Consumer Protection handles all LLC naming questions and requests.
 Business names can be reserved for 120 days.
 If you have yet to form your business entity using the reserved name when the business name reservation expires, you may renew the name reservation.

 To reserve a business name, you must file an application online or by mail.
 When reserving your name, you will have to pay a filing fee.
-Cheques must be made out to the “Secretary of State.”
+Cheques must be made out to the “Department of Licensing and Consumer Protection.”

 After choosing a name for your LLC, take the next step and create a unique logo with our Free Logo Generator.